joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/datamarts/for_rent/datamarts_for_rent.md

-## Datamarts
+## Datamarts For Rent

 ### Purpose

-Creates/updates the datamart tables in data lake and DW.
+Creates/updates the datamart tables, for the context of Rental, in data lake and DW.

 ### Execution Interval